 Theodore Roosevelt National Park North Dakota, USA Travel Guide

-Several must-see landmarks showcase the park's dramatic landscapes and historical connections.
+Several must-see landmarks highlight the park's dramatic landscapes and historical connections.
 These sites tell the story of the Badlands and Theodore Roosevelt's time here.

-Plan your visits to optimize viewing opportunities and wildlife sightings.
+Plan your visits to optimize viewing opportunities and seeing wildlife.

 The North Unit is generally less crowded than the South Unit, offering a more serene and wild experience with distinct photographic opportunities.

-The Burning Hills Amphitheatre hosts this patriotic and Western-themed musical variety show, a major seasonal attraction running throughout the summer.
+The Burning Hills Amphitheatre hosts this patriotic and From the west-themed musical variety show, a major seasonal attraction running throughout the summer.

 Formal art galleries are limited.
 Some local shops in Medora may sell regional art, photography, or Western-themed crafts.